openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 The behavior depends on specific parameters of the operations and hardware configuration.

 ## GPU Performance Checklist: Summary <a name="gpu-checklist"></a>
-Since OpenVINO relies on the OpenCL&trade; kernels for the GPU implementation, many general OpenCL tips apply:
+Since OpenVINO relies on the OpenCL kernels for the GPU implementation, many general OpenCL tips apply:
 -	Prefer `FP16` inference precision over `FP32`, as Model Optimizer can generate both variants, and the `FP32` is the default.
 Also, consider using the [Post-training Optimization Tool](https://docs.openvino.ai/latest/pot_introduction.html).
 - Try to group individual infer jobs by using [automatic batching](../automatic_batching.md).
 -	Consider [caching](../Model_caching_overview.md) to minimize model load time.